-How to Get More Followers on Twitter – From Zero to Hero19 min read
+How to Get More Followers on Twitter – From Zero to Hero20 min read

-Now, this isn’t just going to be a game of numbers because, as we all now know, a large number of followers doesn’t equal increased engagement.
+Now, this isn’t just going to be a game of numbers.
+Because, a large number of followers doesn’t equal increased engagement.

-So whether you’re searching for an addition to your current social media marketing plan by creating a Twitter account or are simply looking to measure your vanity metrics; you’ve come to the right place.
+Are you upgrading your current social media marketing plan with a Twitter account?
+Or simply looking to measure your vanity metrics?
+Either way, you’ve come to the right place.

 In case you’re in a rush, here’s what we’ll be covering:

 - Staying active

 Before we get started – why are Twitter followers important?

 It’s no accident that most industry leaders are on Twitter.

 There are a lot of variables within the various social media sites.
 From user demographics to the optimum number of daily posts, it’s clear that businesses and brands shouldn’t be just on Facebook, Instagram or LinkedIn.